Siegel's paradox: Wine example

 A more detailed example is a simplified efficient market with two wines, an American wine and a German wine.
 In November the wines trade 1:1.
 In December, most consumers will put exactly twice as much value on the trendier wine than the non-trendy wine; there is a 50/50 chance that either wine will become the trendy one in December.
 Thus, the wines are equally likely to trade 1:2 or 2:1 in December.
 Most consumers care about the nationality only insofar as it influences which wine is trendy.
 The only exceptions are a single loyalist American consumer, who only drinks American wine and is indifferent to trendiness, and a single loyalist German consumer, whose only drinks German wine and is likewise indifferent to trendiness.

 The American loyalist counter-intuitively prefers to hold a German rather than an American wine in November, as it has a 50% chance of being tradeable for 0.5 American wines, and a 50% chance of being tradeable for 2 American wines, and thus has an expected value of 1.25 American wines.
 (All the consumers in this scenario are risk-neutral).
 Similarly, the German, if she holds an American wine, can be considered to be in possession of an expected value of 1.25 German wines.
-In this case, the gains from Siegel's paradox are real, and each loyalist gains utility on average by temporarily trading away from their preferred consumption good, due to the large utility gain should they succeed in the gambit of saving up in hopes of buying multiple bottles of the preferred wine should the price plummet in December.
+In this case, the gains from Seigel's paradox are real, and each loyalist gains utility on average by temporarily trading away from their preferred consumption good, due to the large utility gain should they succeed in the gambit of saving up in hopes of buying multiple bottles of the preferred wine should the price plummet in December.

 Analyzing the case of the trendy consumers, who are indifferent to the nationality apart from its trendiness, is more complex.
 Such a consumer, if in possession of American wine, might fallaciously reason: "I currently have 1 American wine.
 If I trade for a German wine, I will have an expected value of 1.25 American wines.
 Therefore, I will be better off on average if I adopt a strategy to temporarily trade away, as the American loyalist did."
-However, this is similar to the "two envelopes problem", and the gains from Siegel's paradox in this case are illusory.
+However, this is similar to the "two envelopes problem", and the gains from Seigel's paradox in this case are illusory.
 The trendy consumer who uses the American loyalist's strategy is left with a 50% chance of 0.5 bottles of a newly popular trendy American wine, and a 50% chance of 2 bottles of a newly unpopular non-trendy American wine; to the trendy consumer this is not a material improvement over having a 50% chance of a bottle of trendy American wine and a 50% chance of having a bottle of non-trendy American wine.
 Thus, the trendy consumer has merely broken even, on average.
 Similarly, the trendy consumer also would not gain utility from adopting the German loyalist's strategy.